python-arch/ED-COMET/README.md

     --pytorch_dump_folder_path ./checkpoints/bart_hf
 ```

-**Note:** Replace `/path/to/your/fairseq/checkpoint.pt` with the actual path to your pretrained checkpoint.
+**Note:** Replace `/path/to/your/fairseq/checkpoint.pt` with the actual path to our pretrained checkpoint.

 ### Step 2: Extract ATOMIC2020 Dataset